Program Counsel II or III

 Excellent benefits package.

-Note: If reasonable accommodation in the application process is required, please notify OHR at 202-295-1560 or email@example.com.
+Note: If you need a reasonable accommodation in the application process, please notify OHR at email@example.com.